-It is a procedure in which a direct visual examination of the urethra is performed to view the lining of the bladder using an endoscope.
+It is a procedure in which a direct visual examination of the urethra is performed to view the bladder’s lining using an endoscope.

 A cystoscopy allows us to find the cause and make a differential diagnosis, thanks to a non-invasive procedure.

-The urinary system is made up of kidneys, bladder, ureters, and urethra.
+The urinary system comprises kidneys, bladder, ureters, and urethra.
 The kidneys filter the blood to remove waste products and form urine.

-Urine flows from the kidneys, down through the ureters to the bladder.
-From here it passes through another tube called the urethra to the outside when urinating.
+Urine flows from the kidneys down through the ureters to the bladder.
+It passes through another tube called the urethra to the outside when urinating.

-The only real alternative is an operation to examine the inside of the bladder, but this is avoided whenever possible.
+The only natural alternative is an operation to examine the inside of the bladder, but this is avoided whenever possible.

 A cystoscopy is faster and has fewer side effects than an operation.